leclerc162003/assignment-2/README.md

 ## Features
 - Allows users to check estimated arrival time of the bus
 - Using the estimated time to suggest things they can do
+- Allows users to see Weather
+- Allows users to check traffic conditions
+- Allows users to use a cool feature where they can see live road images.

 ## Features to implement in the future
 - Shows if there is any MRT disrupted